Skip to main content

 Overlay Selection

-The overlay selector lets you chose what information to display over the frames.
-Chose "Hide" to show nothing, chose "Tags" to show streams tags, chose "Configuration", "State" or "Data" to show the metadata found in the last record of that type.
+The overlay selector lets you choose what information to display over the frames.
+Choose "Hide" to show nothing, "Tags" to show streams tags, and "Configuration", "State" or "Data" to show the metadata found in the last record of that type.

 Overlay Control